stv99/car_dealers_vendors/README.md

 Car Dealership Database Project
 This project is a personal project while learning PostgreSQL.
-It’s a work in progress, aimed at constructing a practical database for vendors collaborating with car dealerships.
+It’s a work in progress, aimed at building a practical database for vendors collaborating with car dealerships.
 The heart of this database is the cars table, representing the product we’re dealing with.
 Each service is always associated with a unique car.
 The cars table includes fields such as VIN (unique to each car), stock number, make, model, year, color, trim, type (new/used), and customer_id (unique to each dealership).
 When dealing with car images, a secondary table is required to store these images (or the paths to these images).
 This table includes fields such as VIN, upload date, photo order, image (or image path), customer_id, and user_id or employee.
 Supporting the cars table is the customers table.
 Each car is always associated with a dealership.
 The customers table includes fields such as customer_id, dealership name, address, city, zip, state, work area, and contact_id.